pachyderm/pachyderm/doc/FAQ.md

 ##### How do I get data from other sources into Pachyderm?
 Pachyderm has three main methods for getting data into the system.

-1. A protobufs API (LINK to docs) that you can access through the Golang SDK.
+1. A [protobufs API](https://github.com/pachyderm/pachyderm/blob/master/src/client/pfs/pfs.proto)  that you can access through the Golang SDK.
 Other languages will be supported soon!
 2. The [pachctl CLI](https://github.com/pachyderm/pachyderm/tree/master/doc/pachctl), which
 allows you to put files into Pachyderm.
 3. You can mount Pachyderm locally and add files directly to the filesystem